kristenkoyanagi/hoppy-cat-game/README.md

 ## Future Features
 * High score saving on a db
+* Animate collisions
+* Fix the bugs mentioned

 ## Biggest Wins and Challenges
 * My biggest challenge was trying to make canvas work so I could get my images on the screen and move them without getting a trail of images or getting no image.
 I tried many different ways before settling on p5.
 However, p5 sometimes doesn't work in the way I want it to because it has a few functions that only run at certain times and it's hard to replicate or control them.
 Also, the documentation on p5 images was not very robust and I ran into many problems in my image creation (had to work around many things).
+I still ran into some bugs in using this library, but I couldn't help fixing some of them.